eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/3-Submit-queries-and-read-results-from-the-database.md

 BigDecimal getBigDecimal(String columnName);
 ````

-When you are finished,, call the method `Statement.close()` to immediately release the resources it's using.
+When you are finished, call the method `Statement.close()` to immediately release the resources it's using.
 When you call this method, its ResultSet objects are also closed.
 If you're not going to need the connection anymore, you should also close the connection with `Connection.close()`.
-You can use a try-with-resources statement to automatically close Connection, Statement, and ResultSet objects, regardless of whether a SQLException has been thrown.
+You can use a try-with-resources statement to automatically close Connection, Statement, and ResultSet objects, regardless of whether an SQLException has been thrown.
 Or you can close them manually in the finally block like this:
 ````java
 try {
   Connection con = ...